Irina Khromacheva: 2024: First WTA 500 and WTA 1000 titles, top 20

-2025: Top 15, First grass court title in Rosmalen
+2025: Top 15, first grass court title

 Partnering Linda Nosková, Khromacheva reached the doubles final at the Rouen Open in April, losing to Aleksandra Krunić and Sabrina Santamaria in straight sets.
 Alongside Fanny Stollár, she won the WTA 125 Trophée Clarins, defeating Tereza Mihalíková and Olivia Nicholls in the final.

-Playing again with Stollár, she won the title at the grass court Rosmalen Open in June, defeating Nicole Melichar-Martinez and Liudmila Samsonova in the final.
+Playing again with Stollár, she won the title at the grass-court Rosmalen Open in June, defeating Nicole Melichar-Martinez and Liudmila Samsonova in the final.

+2026: Twelfth career doubles title

+As top seeds, Khromacheva partnered with Caroline Dolehide to win the Copa Colsanitas, defeating Valeriya Strakhova and Anastasia Tikhonova in the final.
+Teaming up with Anastasia Dețiuc, she won her 12th WTA Tour doubles title at the Iași Open, overcoming Alina Charaeva and Zhibek Kulambayeva in the final which went to a deciding champions tiebreak.